PaulApivat/chain_data/README.md

 ### Phase 1 Outcomes

 1. A SQL primer to explore Ethereum on Dune Analytics.
 [Tool]
 2. Top 10 Projects in DeFi, by the numbers in both SQL and GraphQL.
-[Dashboard]
+Build a [Dashboard]
 3. Top 10 Metrics investors use to evaluate DeFi projects [Metrics] [Queries]
+4. Join community

 ### Phase 2 The Graph Protocol